-For any question regarding exams and possible personalization of the course of study it is necessary to refer to the Program description of the degree programme or to the students secretariat of the degree program.
+For any question regarding exams and possible personalization of the course of study it is necessary to refer to the description of the degree programme or to the student registrar for the degree programme.

 With part-time enrolment, the length of studies cannot exceed twice the standard duration of the study programme.

 Depending on the degree programme, students can choose one of the following options:

 - Bachelor’s degree programme (full-time duration: 3 years)